gaehlerm/SoftwareEngineering/README.md

 ### Refactoring is dynamic

 Waterfall refactoring is bound to fail the same as most waterfall projects are.
 Refactoring is concrete.
-Just as normal coding, it consists of a learning process.
+Just as normal coding, it consists of a learning process while you are doing it.
 It’s a feedback loop.
 It usually has to be done incrementally and endless planning sessions are a waste of time.
 Every couple of lines you write you learn so many new things that require you to adapt the refactoring plans.
 Possibly you even have to drop these grand plans all together because you realize they just won’t work.
 You can have as many beautiful plans as you want.
 If they don’t work out, they are worthless.

 You have to face the facts.
 Waterfall refactoring is not working out.
 Instead you have to follow the actual dynamics of making changes, learning more about your code and adapting your future changes.
 These three steps are the only way how refactoring is done.